Tips for using a microwave, power levels & settings

 A typical microwave has around 5–10 different power settings, and each level has a specific cooking purpose.
 Utilizing your microwave’s power levels can help to prevent under or overcooking your food.
 Some microwave-specific recipes will specify which cooking power to use by either a percentage or name, so it’s important to understand what each power level does when you’re cooking.
 Power levels may vary depending on the model, so be sure to consult your product manual before cooking.

-High or 100% - quick heating and cooking foods with a high water content like soups and vegetables
+High or 100% - quick heating and cooking foods with a high water content like soups and vegetables such as green beans

 90% - cooking small pieces of meat or poultry, fish fillets and cream-based soups